COMP2160-Game-Development/Prac-07/README.md

 * The checkpoint name
 * Time
 * Score
-* Number of missiles, radar, and power cells destroyed at each checkpoint
+* Number of missiles, radar, and fusion cores destroyed at each checkpoint
-* Number of missiles, radar, and power cells destroyed at the end of the game
+* Number of missiles, radar, and fusion cores destroyed at the end of the game

 Consider how to best decouple the analytics tracking from the rest of the game.
 As much as possible, you want to avoid having your analytics code spread throughout a lot of scripts.
 You should be able to track all the above information in the GameManager class with minimal changes to other classes.
 In the next step, we will actually be getting this data over to the AnalyticsManager class, but for now adding your Debug.Log() calls to the GameManager will allow you to monitor what data you are after.